Why per-surface randomization fails

 The real-profile-database approach

 The catch is novelty.
 Anti-bot vendors test against the same scraping tools and harvest their profile databases.
 A profile that's been published in Camoufox's corpus for six months may already be flagged.
-Refreshing the database is the work — collecting profiles, rotating them out before they burn, and matching profile geography to proxy geography.
+Refreshing the database is the real work — collecting profiles, rotating them out before they burn, and matching profile geography to proxy geography.
 This is why commercial anti-detect tools charge $50-200/month for the same idea Camoufox ships free: the operational cost of profile freshness, not the patching itself.

 Whole-profile rotation

-What evasion does not cover
+What fingerprinting does not cover